Cephelo/backpacktf-notifier/README.md

 Paste your User ID into the "YOUR_DISCORD_USER_ID" field in the .env file.

-Go to Discord and copy the Server ID by right-clicking the server's icon.
+Go to Discord and copy the Server ID of the server you made in Step 5 by right-clicking the server's icon.
 Paste the Server ID into the "YOUR_DISCORD_SERVER_ID" field in the .env file.

 ### 8. Adding your backpack.tf user token
 Go to https://backpack.tf/connections and copy your User Token.
 Do not share this token anywhere else.